building-envelope-data/api/README.md

 ### On your Linux machine

-In order to use all functions of this code for example to format and test, please follow the instructions below.
+In order to use our development tooling, for example, to format code and to run tests, follow the instructions below.

 1. Open your
    [favorite shell](https://www.redhat.com/sysadmin/favorite-shell),